-A. The Board shall have the power to grant reasonable use exceptions.
+- A. The Board shall have the power to grant reasonable use exceptions.
 A request for a reasonable use exception shall be made on forms provided by the Director and shall accompany an application for a development permit.
-The application shall include, as applicable, a critical areas checklist, critical areas permit application (according to LMC 17.10.090.C), critical area report, and a mitigation plan, if necessary.
+The application shall include, as applicable, a critical areas checklist, critical areas permit application (according to LMC 17.10.090.C), critical areas report, and mitigation plan, if necessary.
 Before an application for a reasonable use exception is acted upon, all of the matters relating to the application shall be reviewed by the Director and his/her findings and conclusions shall be transmitted to the Board.
-The Board shall review and act on the application following the procedures of Chapter 19.12 LMC.

-- B. Reasonable Use Review Criteria.
+The Board shall review and act on the application following the procedures of Chapter 19.12 LMC, Appeal Board of Adjustment. - B. Reasonable Use Review Criteria.
 The criteria for review and approval of reasonable use exceptions are: - 1.
 The application of this chapter will deny all reasonable economic use of the subject property as otherwise allowed by applicable law. - 2.
 The proposal will result in no net loss of critical area functions and values consistent with the best available science. - 3.
 The proposal is consistent with other applicable regulation and standards. - 4.
 No other reasonable use of the property has less impact on critical areas. - 5.
-Any alteration allowed is the minimum necessary to allow for reasonable use of the subject property. - 6.
-The inability of the applicant to derive reasonable use of the subject property is not the result of actions by the applicant after the effective date of this chapter, or its predecessor. - 7.
+Any alteration allowed is the minimum necessary to allow for reasonable use of the subject property.

+- 6. The inability of the applicant to derive reasonable use of the subject property is not the result of actions by the applicant after the effective date of this chapter, or its predecessor. - 7.
 The proposal does not pose an unreasonable threat to the public health, safety or welfare on or off the proposed development site. - 8.
-Appropriate mitigation for the adverse effects to the critical area are incorporated into the project design. - 9.
+Appropriate mitigation for the adverse effects to critical areas is incorporated into the project design. - 9.
 The following specific exceptions shall apply in implementing the standards of this chapter.
 Mitigation for unavoidable adverse impacts shall be required.
 The standards of this chapter shall not be used to preclude the following activities in wetland areas: - a.
-The placement of a single-family residence mobile or manufactured home and normal accessory structures as defined in Chapter 19.09 Zoning Code on an otherwise legally buildable lot of record.
-Standards may be applied on established properties to limit the proposed location and size of structures, and proposed removal of vegetation. - b.
-The expansion of a home on a lot that does not show building or development envelopes, wetlands or wetland buffers on the drawing associated with the property and recorded with the Cowlitz County Auditor or with the records of the Cowlitz County Assessor, not to exceed 25 percent of the existing building footprint. - c.
-The replacement of a mobile or manufactured home with another dwelling and normal accessory structures.

-- C. Burden of Proof.
-The burden of proof shall be on the applicant to bring forth evidence in support of the application and to provide sufficient information on which any decision has to be made on the application. - D. Nothing in this chapter shall be used to prevent the construction of a structure, subject to the standards outlined in LMC 17.10.080, on a lot legally created prior to the establishment of this chapter.
+The placement of a single-family residence mobile or manufactured home and normal accessory structures as defined in Chapter 19.09 Zoning on an otherwise legally buildable lot of record.
+Standards may be applied on established properties to limit the proposed location and size of structures and proposed removal of vegetation. - b.
+The expansion of a legally established development area existing prior to May 2002 up to 250 square feet more than the May 2002 footprint may be located in a critical area buffer.
+Expansion toward the critical area should be avoided.
+The expansion shall be constructed using low impact development practices. - c.
+The replacement of a mobile or manufactured home with another dwelling and normal accessory structures. - C. The burden of proof shall be on the applicant to bring forth evidence in support of the application and to provide sufficient information on which any decision has to be made on the application. - D. Nothing in this chapter shall be used to prevent the construction of a structure, subject to the standards in LMC 17.10.080, Exception-Reasonable Use, on a lot legally created prior to the establishment of this chapter.

-17.10.090 Critical Area Permits: Applications & Approvals
+17.10.090 Critical Areas Permits: Applications & Approvals